Driving skyrmions with low threshold current density in Pt/CoFeB thin film: Results and discussion

-where $K_{V}$ and $K_{S}$ are volume and surface contributions of anisotropy, respectively.
-In fig. 1(b) the slope and intercept correspond to $K_{V}$ and $K_{S}$ which are -2.10 MJ/m$^{3}$ and 3.48 mJ/m$^{2}$, respectively.
-Here, $K_{V}$ includes the shape anisotropy and $K_{S}$ is the sum of two surface anisotropies arising from Pt/CoFeB and CoFeB/MgO interfaces.
-The best fit of Fig. 1(b) intersects the x-axis at $t_{CoFeB}$ = 1.65 nm depicting the occurrence of spin reorientation transition (SRT).
 We have performed the BLS measurements to quantify the iDMI of the samples.
 The detailed analysis of calculating the iDMI values from the BLS measurements is shown in the supplementary information.
-The iDMI constants are $0.4\pm0.02$ mJ/m$^{2}$ for S3 and S4.
+The iDMI constants are $0.33\pm0.03$ mJ/m$^{2}$ and $0.32\pm0.02$ mJ/m$^{2}$ for S1 and S2, respectively, which is similar to previous reports.\cite{tacchi2017interfacial,khan2016effect}